markashleybell/MAB.PCAPredictCapturePlus/README.md

 **This is not an official library.** I am not in any way affiliated with Postcode Anywhere Ltd or the PCA Predict service (other than being a user of the service).

+## Installation

+Installation of the [MAB.PCAPredictCapturePlus NuGet package][4] is recommended, as this will always be kept up to date with the latest stable version.
+The easiest way is just to search for `MAB.PCAPredictCapturePlus` from within the Visual Studio Package Explorer.

 ## Example code

 ### Get address suggestions